 Carry out inspections

-Q: How much are gutter guards?
+Q: How much do gutter guards cost?

 A: The average gutter guard costs between $0.5 and $10 per foot depending on the material used.
 This means a house that has 200 feet of gutters, will cost between $100 and $2,000 to install a gutter guard.
-The average cost of a gutter guard varies and the cheapest gutter guards are the screen guards.
+The average cost of the guard itself varies and the cheapest gutter guards are the screen guards.
 The most expensive are the heavy-duty surface tension guards.
 The cost of installing a gutter guard ranges between $300 and $2,000.
-It depends on the difficulty of installation and the type of gutter guard.
+It depends on the difficulty of installation and the type of guard.

 The Old House Journal Review Team’s product reviews and in-depth guides are here to help you restore, repair, update, and decorate your home.
 The content is created by The Old House Journal Review Team.
 The Old House Journal editorial staff is not involved.
 Old House Journal is reader-supported: When you buy through links on our site, we may earn an affiliate commission.